mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

 For specific use, you can override these values in specific contexts.
 To force a value, click the **Enable parameter override** icon to the right of the field.
 This option may be useful for example to:

 * Test an email, you can add your email address.
 After you have published the journey, the email is sent to you.
 * YRefer to the email address of the subscribers of a list.
-See this [use case](message-to-subscribers-uc.md).
+Learn more in [this use case](../building-journeys/message-to-subscribers-uc.md).

 Click the same icon to reset to the default parameter.